DSR-RHIT/me497-reproducible-research/cm/cm046_scatterplot.md

  = 0.7709 g oleic / g oil, i.e., gram/gram
  = 77.09%

 This percentage is within the expected range of 55-83%.
-Thus a data value of 7709 is a percentage of 77.09%.
-I just divide my columns by 100 to obtain fatty acid content as a percentage of the total mass of olive oil.
+Thus a data value of 7709 actually represents 77.09%.
+Thus I will divide my columns by 100 to obtain fatty acid content as a percentage of the total mass of olive oil.

 ![](../resources/images/code-icon.png)